tpvibz/algorhythm-yultimate-hub/README.md

 YUltimate Hub transforms how Ultimate Frisbee tournaments and coaching programs are managed.
 Moving beyond manual spreadsheets to a unified, intelligent, real-time digital ecosystem that empowers under-resourced communities through sport and technology.

 ### 🎯 Mission
-Empowering children from under-resourced communities by teaching life skills like teamwork, fairness, and respect through Ultimate Frisbee, powered by cutting-edge Artificial Intelligence technology
+Empowering children from under-resourced communities by teaching life skills like teamwork, fairness, and respect through Ultimate Frisbee, powered by cutting-edge Artificial Intelligence technology.

 ### 📸 Demo & Screenshots